ai-4-ia/clothing_online_recommender/README.md

 ![](https://miro.medium.com/max/591/0*rANGSUaZLeVKnHDk.png)

-## YOLOV5
+## YOLOV8

-YOLOV5 is the latest Object Detection model in the YOLO family of models with the same accuracy as YOLOV4 but faster prediction speed.
+YOLOV8 is the latest Object Detection model in the YOLO family.
-YOLOV5 is trained on Pytorch instead of DarkNet like previous generations.
-This is a big plus for YOLOv5 because PyTorch is much more popular.

 ## Results

 Proposed model after being trained on DeepLearning2, Fashionpedia and crawl dataset achieved an accuracy of 83.1%.
 For YOLOV8 model, the accuracy achieved 87.26%.
 However, the recognition rate of the "dress" category is still low.
 One possible cause is because the images in the dataset used for training are not good and a large number of images contain "dress" accompanying the wearer's legs.
 Thus, when identifying, the model often relies on this feature to identify dress.
-Below is the confusion matrix of the YOLOV5 model.
 [YOLOv5](https://drive.google.com/drive/folders/1ESQX4SpbuaSQ-MR5Uc3mc-j1GYsdKCc-?usp=sharing)
 [YOLOv8](https://drive.google.com/drive/folders/1-4H0706JXj90s8T6uYHqHh4v1d3IpfJK?usp=sharing)
 [CNN](https://drive.google.com/file/d/1E3yNUcM6gttAMrj4EwsJRG1_Xa4EDc-y/view?usp=sharing)